exam-image

 AISSEE Result 2026

-• OMR & Answer Key Display: The NTA will upload OMR sheets and provisional answer keys online.
-Candidates can raise challenges on these by paying ₹100 for each OMR question and ₹200 for each answer key question.
+1. OMR & Answer Key Display: NTA releases provisional OMR sheets and answer keys online.
+Candidates can challenge any discrepancy by paying ₹100 per OMR question and ₹200 per answer key question.

-• Result Declaration: AISSEE 2025 Results declared on the NTA website 6 weeks after the exam.
-Candidates can download their scorecards from the Candidate Login.
+2. Result Declaration: Final results are released about 6 weeks after the exam.
+Candidates can download their scorecards from the NTA Candidate Login.

-• Qualifying Marks: General/OBC/Defence: A candidate must obtain at least 25% marks in each subject and 40% marks overall.
+• General / OBC / Defence: Minimum 25% marks in each subject and 40% overall.

-• New Sainik Schools: For all categories, candidates must secure 25% marks per subject and 40% marks overall.
+• New Sainik Schools: 25% marks per subject and 40% overall for all categories.

-• Conditions for Admissions: Admission shall be subject to merit rank, medical fitness, document verification, and acceptance by the candidate of an allotted school.
-Merely being placed on the merit list will not entitle one to admission.
+Admission depends on merit rank, medical fitness, document verification, and acceptance of the allotted school.
+Being on the merit list alone does not guarantee admission.

 AISSEE Counselling 2026